UNAARRIMIN – JOHNNY MULLAGH

 – bowled around 1877 overs – 831 maidens and 245 wickets at an average 1/10

-Johnny ‘Unaarrimin’ Mullagh, was the star all-rounder of the 1868 Aboriginal cricket team, which toured England and became Australia’s first international touring team (Sport Australia Hall of Fame).
+Johnny Mullagh’s traditional name was Unaarrimin.
+His name, Johnny of Mullagh, was later shortened to Johnny Mullagh, named after the station where first worked.
+He was the star all-rounder of the 1868 Aboriginal cricket team, which toured England and became Australia’s first international touring team recognised by the Sport Australia Hall of Fame in 2002.

 Nineteenth century Australia witnessed severe discrimination against indigenous peoples.
 Many of those chosen to tour England were left to obscure futures and early deaths once the venture had concluded.
-One Player, King Cole, died on the trip and of those who returned, seven spent time on a reserve; two vanished and the fate of two others is not clear from the surviving records.
+Tragically, one player, Brippokoi-King Cole, died in Guy’s Hospital, London on the 24th June from Tuberculosis and was buried at Victoria Park Cemetery, Gravesend.

 Unaarrimin was both an independent person and a passionate advocate of indigenous rights, refusing to dwell on state-controlled reserves.
 His political stance was revealed during a game at Apsley, when, as the players went to lunch, a white participant asked, “What about the nigger?”.
 The captain replied, “Let him have his dinner in the kitchen; anything is good enough for the nigger”.
 Unaarrimin refused to eat in the kitchen and sat outside the hotel in protest.